oracle/bpftune/FEATURE_PLAN.md

 - look at gc frequency and churn; optimize this also?

+- should we enable drop_gratuitous_arp if we see a lot of entries added?

 ### tcp tuner
  - initial snd buffer sizing; tune by service/remote system to optimize?
  - look at SO_[SND|RCV]BPF setting; does that need to be overridden?

+## Future work

+- kernel tunables (numa balancing, pid max, threads_max, etc)
+- vm tunables?